The Liberator: Was Felix Sparks a Real Soldier? How Did He Die?

 Alex Kershaw/Twitter

-Sparks got married to his wife Mary (nee Blair) in June 1941.
+Sparks married his wife Mary (nee Blair) in June 1941.
 After the war ended, he went back to school and obtained a law degree in 1947 from the University of Colorado Law School.
 He had a practice in Delta, Colorado.
 Later, he won the election to serve as the district attorney as a Democratic Party nominee.
 However, his re-election bid in 1952 was unsuccessful.
 The governor of Colorado at the time, Ed Johnson, placed Sparks in the state’s Supreme Court.

 Read More: Is The Liberator a True Story?